chimericdream/worldofpannotia.com/src/_magic_armor_abilities/slick-greater.md

     special: []
   marketPriceSpecial: "+33,750 gp"
   description: |
-    As slick, except it grants a +15 competence bonus on _escape artist_ checks.
+    As slick, except it grants a +15 competence bonus on {% skill_link escape-artist %} checks.
 ---